 An uncommitted operational amplifier enables the AD8233 to create a three-pole, low-pass filter to remove additional noise.
 The user can select the frequency cutoff of all filters to suit different types of applications.

-To improve the common-mode rejection of the line frequencies in the system and other undesired interferences, the AD8233 includes an amplifier for driven lead applications, RLD.
+To improve the common-mode rejection of the line frequencies in the system and other undesired interferences, the AD8233 includes a right leg drive (RLD) amplifier for driven electrode applications.

 The AD8233 includes a fast restore function that reduces the duration of the otherwise long settling tails of the high-pass filters.
 After an abrupt signal change that rails the amplifier (such as a leads off condition), the AD8233 automatically adjusts to a higher filter cutoff.
 This feature allows the AD8233 to recover quickly, and therefore, to take valid measurements soon after connecting the electrodes to the subject.